AlephAlpha/Nekomata/doc/Builtins.md

 Convert an integer to a list of decimal digits.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.

 ### `fromDigits` (`ɗ`, `1 -> 1`)

 Convert a list of decimal digits to an integer.

+If some of the elements are chars, they are converted to numbers according to Nekomata's code page.

 ### `cumsum` (`∫`, `1 -> 1`)